-The Compensation Committee of our Board of Directors, composed entirely of independent directors, administers our executive compensation program.
-The role of the Compensation Committee is to oversee our compensation and benefit plans and policies, to administer our stock plans, and to review and recommend to the full Board of Directors for approval all compensation decisions relating to our executive officers.
+The Compensation Committee of the Board of Directors, which consists entirely of independent directors, administers the Company's executive compensation program.
+The role of the Compensation Committee is to oversee compensation and benefit plans and policies, to administer stock plans, and to review and recommend to the full Board of Directors for approval all compensation decisions relating to executive officers.